Who (pronoun): As relative pronoun

 Who and whom can also be used to form free relative clauses (those with no antecedent).
 The emphatic forms are often used for this purpose: "I'll take whoever you choose" (informal) or "I'll take whomever you choose" (informal).
 This corresponds to the use of what(ever) when referring to non-humans.
 (For the choice between who(ever) and whom(ever) in formal English, see below.)

 The emphatic forms can also be used to make adverbial clauses, as in "Who(m)ever you choose, I'll be satisfied".
 (For more details, see English relative clauses.)

+For groups of people

+Especially in British English and other non-American or non-Canadian varieties, who is often used as the relative pronoun of collective nouns (e.g. team, family, club) that take plural verb and pronoun forms when the emphasis is on the individual members, particularly in music and sports journalism, for example: